sauce-archives/help/docs/on-premise/box-setup.md

 As stated in the log output the credentials will be stored on the host, so that this step is a <strong>one time action per host</strong>.

+To simplify the installation process, we will provide you with configuration files for creating docker containers.
+These configuration files will be read by a tool called Docker Compose.

 <h4 id="sak">TestObject SAK</h4>

 For the configuration of the TestObject app instance, as well as for the TestObject pool instance, we provide a tool called Swiss Army Knife (SAK).
-The SAK tool is provided as a <a href="#docker">docker image</a>.
+The SAK tool is provided as a docker image.

 This tool facilitates the configuration, allows some customization of the setup, and minimizes the overhead.

 <h4 id="mongo">MongoDB Installation</h4>

 Firstly, we create a MongoDB container with some default configuration.
 Most importantly the container will store all MongoDB data in the /data/mongo folder of the host system.
-Move into the On-Premise/Mongo and execute:
+Move into your Mongo configuration folder and execute:

     docker-compose up -d

 This will pull the docker image from a remote repository and start a docker container called testobject-mongo.